|Nutrition Facts (per serving)|

 With a pastry blender or fork, cut in shortening until mixture resembles coarse meal.

-Add milk the milk to the first mixture and stir just until dry ingredients are moistened.
+Add milk the milk to the first mixture and stir with a metal spoon just until dry ingredients are moistened.

 Knead just a few times on a floured surface, or until you have a cohesive dough.
 Don't overwork the dough.